work permit in Netherlands

 Netherlands work permit requirements

-The applicant must provide documents confirming his/her professional skills and qualifications.
-Such documents include diplomas, certificates and letters of recommendation from previous employers.
+Confirmation of qualifications and work experience The applicant must provide documentation that proves their professional qualifications and work experience, such as diplomas, certificates, and letters of recommendation from previous employers.

-• Valid passport.
+• Valid passport

-• Labour Contract.
+• Labour contract

-• Documents confirming qualifications.
+• Documents confirming qualifications

 Special conditions and categories of employees